Home / Whistleblower Practice Areas / Anti-Money Laundering & Sanctions Whistleblower Programs Explained

 The Anti-Money Laundering Whistleblower Improvement Act was an amendment to the Anti-Money Laundering Act (AMLA) aimed at strengthening incentives and protections for whistleblowers who reported original information leading to successful AML enforcement actions and monetary sanctions exceeding $1 million.
 This new Act expanded the scope of the AMLA, covering violations of financial management rules for executive agencies, sanctions on foreign nations/entities/individuals deemed enemies of the United States, and sanctions on foreign narcotics traffickers.
 Additionally, the Act introduces a funding structure and minimum awards for whistleblowers who provide successful tips.

-The Act also sets up a revolving fund solely intended for compensating whistleblowers under the statute of limitations for money laundering, which will be financed by monetary penalties collected in covered actions and the fund’s investment earnings.
+The Anti-Money Laundering Act also sets up a revolving fund solely intended for compensating whistleblowers under the statute of limitations for money laundering, which will be financed by monetary penalties collected in covered actions and the fund’s investment earnings.
 This is a departure from the previous system where the awards were subject to the congressional appropriations process.
 This alteration promotes greater stability and assurance in the disbursement of awards to whistleblowers who have succeeded in their claims.

 Enforcement of Anti-Money Laundering & Sanctions Laws

 In the United States, the enforcement of Anti-Money Laundering (AML) and Sanctions Laws involves several departments and agencies, depending on the specific nature of the law and the type of financial activity being regulated.
-FinCEN, part of the Department of the Treasury, is tasked with overseeing the AMLA and enforcing the Bank Secrecy Act (BSA), while the Office of Foreign Assets Control (OFAC) manages the enforcement of economic and trade sanctions laws.
+FinCEN, part of the Department of the Treasury, is tasked with overseeing the Anti-Money Laundering Act (AMLA) and enforcing the Bank Secrecy Act (BSA), while the Office of Foreign Assets Control (OFAC) manages the enforcement of economic and trade sanctions laws.
 These laws range from asset freezes to trade restrictions to enable foreign policy and national security goals.

 Rewards For Whistleblowers Reporting Money Laundering and Sanction Evasions